SFDO-Tooling/CumulusCI/docs/dev.rst

 The ``retrieve_changes`` task supports both ``sfdx`` and ``mdapi`` formatted source code.
 It utilizes the `SourceMember <https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/tooling_api_objects_sourcemember.htm>`_ sObject to detect what has changed in an org, but also lets you be more selective regarding which components to retrieve when compared to the ``dx_pull`` task.

+.. note:: The ``dx_pull`` task is a wrapper for the ``sfdx force:source:pull`` command.
+This command pulls all changed source from the scratch org into your project's repository.

 Manual tracking of component versions also offers the possibility of retrieving some changes into one directory, and then running the task again to retrieve other changes into a different directory.

 To capture changes in an org: